Pierre Darriulat: Career and research

 From 1987 to 1994 Darriulat held the position as Research Director at CERN, during which time the Large Electron–Positron Collider (LEP) began its operation.
 Subsequent, Darriulat turned to solid state physics, conducting research in the field of superconductivity on the property of niobium films.

 In 2000, Darriulat launched a research group in Vietnam, in which he is still active.
 The group does research in the field of astrophysics.
 They first did research on extreme energy cosmic rays in collaboration with the Pierre Auger Observatory.
 Subsequently, the group turned to millimeter/submillimeter radio astronomy, studying stellar physics and galaxies of the early Universe.
 The group is now the Department of AstroPhysics (DAP) of the Vietnam National Space Center, all part of the larger Vietnam Academy of Science and Technology.

+In 2011 Darriulat gave a talk The ISR Legacy at the international symposium on subnuclear physics held in Vatican City.